Sri Lanka Complete Travel Guide

 If you like spicy food, you’re in for a treat.
 Sri Lankan food is so tasty, they use a lot of different spices making their dishes delicious.

-Vegetarian will be happy there, as Buddhists are not supposed to eat any animals, it’s super easy to find vegetarian options.
+Vegetarians will be happy there, as Buddhists are not supposed to eat any animals, it’s super easy to find vegetarian options.

 Roti is also usually really good, from one region to another, you’ll never get the same thing.
 In the south, it’s like a crepe filled with sliced vegetables.
 I discover later that roti means bread, explaining why it can be so different.
 In any case, it was always delicious.